 Ease of Use

 The bin has a nice large window at the top, making it easy to see when it is full.
-The Powershred 60Cs lost ease of use points for a couple reasons, but mostly because it is a sit on top model.
-These are inevitably harder to empty than drawer style models as you must lift and remove the shredding unit to get to the bin.
-The Powershred 60Cs provides in-cut handles on the front and back of the shredding unit to facilitate this, but the shredding unit is quite heavy, making this a potentially awkward and two handed operation.
-Fellowes did give the Powershred 60Cs a 6-gallon bin to make emptying a less frequent affair.
-The Powershred 60Cs also lacks some of the added features of its big brother, the Powershred 79Ci, namely a digital full sensor.
-All in all those that shred infrequently will be happy with using the Powershred 60Cs, but if you tend to complete large shredding jobs you will want a higher end, more heavy duty shredder.
+The Powershred 60Cs lost ease-of-use points for a couple of reasons, but mostly because it is a sit-on-top model.
+These are inevitably harder to empty than drawer-style models as you must lift and remove the heavy shredding unit to get to the bin.
+The Powershred 60Cs features incut handles on the front and back of the shredding unit to facilitate this.
+Still, it is quite heavy, making this a potentially awkward and two-handed operation.
+Fellowes did give the Powershred 60Cs a six-gallon bin to make emptying a less frequent affair.
+It also lacks some of the added features of the more advanced and pricier Fellowes models, namely a digital full sensor.
+All in all, those who shred infrequently will be happy with using the Powershred 60Cs, but if you tend to complete large shredding jobs, you will want a higher-end, more heavy-duty shredder.

 Noise is one area where the Powershred 60Cs falls behind in comparison to its competition.
 It has a high-pitched whine that would probably drive you to throw it out the window after shredding for more than five minutes.
 It is certainly bearable in small doses and for small shredding jobs, but anything bigger may require an additional investment in noise-canceling headphones.

 The Fellowes Powershred 60Cs lives up to the company's reputation of manufacturing high-quality, dependable office products.
 However, it feels like you have to pay a premium for the name, as a much better value can be found from other manufacturers.
 It works for small office needs, but you will also have to put up with the loud noises it generates.

 What Other Paper Shredder Should You Consider?